steadybit/action-kit/docs/parameter-types.md

 Strings are the most fundamental parameter type.
 They represent arbitrary character sequences just like you would expect.

+**Note:** It is the responsibility of an extension to decide what to do when receiving an empty string.

 ### Example

 #### Parameter Definition